svg-sprite/svg-sprite/docs/api.md

 #### SVGSpriter([ config ])

-**Constructor** — This is the only method exported by the *svg-sprite*, so it's always your entry point.
+**Constructor** — This is the only method exposed by the *svg-sprite* module, so it's always your entry point.
 Use it to create an instance of the spriter.

 ##### Arguments

-1. **config** `{Object}` *(default: `{}`)* — [Main configuration](#configuration) for the spriting process.
-As all configuration properties are optional, you may provide an empty object here or omit the argument altogether (no output files will be created then, but the added SVG files will be optimized).
-The `mode` configuration properties may also be specified when calling the `.compile()` method (see below).
+1. **config** `{Object}` *(default: `{}`)* — [Main configuration](../README.md#configuration-basics) for the spriting process.
+As all configuration properties are optional, you may provide an empty object here or omit the argument altogether (no output files will be created then, but the [added SVG files](#svgspriteraddfile--name-svg-) will be optimized nevertheless).
+Alternatively, the `mode` configuration properties may also be specified when calling the `.compile()` method ([see below](#svgspritercompile-config--callback-)).

 #### SVGSpriter.add(file [, name, svg ])

 **Registration of an SVG file** — Prior to compiliation, you'll need to register one or more SVG files for processing, obviously.
 As *svg-sprite* doesn't read the files from disk itself, you'll have to pass both the path and the file contents explicitly.
-Alternatively, you may pass a [vinyl](https://github.com/wearefractal/vinyl) file object as the first argument to `.add()`, which comes in handy when piping resources from one process to another.
+Alternatively, you may pass a [vinyl](https://github.com/wearefractal/vinyl) file object as the first argument to `.add()`, which comes in handy when piping resources from one process to another (as you would do with the [Gulp wrapper](https://github.com/jkphl/gulp-svg-sprite) anyway).
 Please [see below](#example-using-glob-and-vinyl) for an example.

 It is important to know that the spriter **optimizes the SVG files as soon as you register them**, not just when you [compile your sprite](#svgspritercompile-config--callback-).
-This way, it is possibly to call the `.compile()` method more than once (e.g. giving different render configurations) without unnecessarily repeating the optimization step.
+This way it is possibly to call the `.compile()` method several time, possibly passing in different render configurations without the need to repeat the optimization step.

 ##### Arguments

 1. **file** `{String|File}` — Absolute path to the SVG file or a [vinyl](https://github.com/wearefractal/vinyl) file object carrying all the necessary values (the following arguments are ignored then).
-2. **name** `{String}` *(ignored with vinyl file)* — The "local" file path part, possibly including subdirectories which will get traversed to CSS selectors using the `shape.id.separator` configuration option ([see below](#a-svg-shape-configuration)).
+2. **name** `{String}` *(ignored with vinyl file)* — The "local" file path part, possibly including subdirectories which will get traversed to CSS selectors using the `shape.id.separator` [configuration option](configuration.md#svg-shape-configuration).
 You will want to pay attention to this when recursively adding whole directories of SVG files (e.g. via [glob](#example-using-glob-and-vinyl)).
 When `name` is empty, *svg-sprite* will use the basename of the `file` argument.
-As an example, setting this to `deeply/nested/asset.svg` while giving `/path/to/my/deeply/nested/asset.svg` for `file` will translate to the CSS selector `deeply--nested--asset`.
+As an example, setting `name` to `"deeply/nested/asset.svg"` while giving `"/path/to/my/deeply/nested/asset.svg"` for `file` will translate to the CSS selector `"deeply--nested--asset"`.
 3. **svg** `{String}` *(ignored with vinyl file)*: SVG file content.

 ##### Example using [glob](https://github.com/isaacs/node-glob) and [vinyl](https://github.com/wearefractal/vinyl)